Principle 3 - Act ethically and responsibly

 Non-Executive Directors and employees are permitted to trade Dexus securities only in defined trading windows, provided approval has been granted and only if they are not in possession of inside information.

-The Securities Trading Policy is available at www.dexus.com/boardpolicies
+The Securities Trading (including inside information) policy is available at www.dexus.com/boardpolicies

 3.3 Conflicts of interest and related party dealings

 The Group’s Conflicts of Interest policies address the management of conflicts of interest and related party transactions which may arise:

 - When allocating property transactions; where a new property acquisition opportunity meets the mandate of more than one Dexus client (including Dexus)

 - When negotiating leases; where a prospective tenant is interested in more than one property owned by different Dexus clients (including Dexus)